ckjpdx/zoo-app/README.md

 * I want options to view all animals, only young animals (less than 2 years of age), or only mature animals (2 years of age and older).
 * I want to click an animal to edit its name, age or caretakers.

+## Future Plans
+* pass instructions via ListAnimalComponent's delete method to AppComponent to recount caretakers OR pass caretakers property from AppComponent to ListAnimalComponent and change it there (like how animalList is changed)

 ## Angular 2 Info

 ### Development server